About the EOU Counseling Center

 The Counseling Center invites students to participate in two discussion groups during spring term: a Men’s Group and a Mindfulness Group.
 Both groups will begin meeting the first week of classes.

 - The Men’s Group will focus on men’s experiences of and thoughts about masculinities, male relationships and generally what it means to be a man in today’s world.
 It is open to any student who identifies as a male.
-The group meets weekly on Wednesdays, from 4-5 pm, in Zabel 109.
+The group meets weekly on Tuesdays, from 4-5 pm, in Zabel 109.

 - The Mindfulness Group will explore a variety of mindfulness-based contemplative practices, with the aims of enhancing psychological awareness, reducing stress and anxiety, and developing emotional attunement and acceptance.
 This group is open to all students.
 The group meets weekly on Thursdays, from 4-5 pm, in Zabel 106.